Aseel1206/mavlink_examples/README.md

   -Set Altitude: Command the drone to ascend to 10 meters.

-  -Land: Once the desired altitude is reached, initiate landing.
+  -Land: Once the desired altitude is reached, initiate landing.<br><br>

 <b>2.
 Circle</b>

-  Make the drone fly in a circular pattern.
+  Make the drone fly in a circular pattern.<br>

   Steps: